Parth-yangandul/CurrenSee/README.md

 The target value is simply 0 for **real** banknotes and 1 for **fake** banknotes.

+In this repository you have:
+- The fake currency identifier model.
+- The python file of the project.
+- The datset used for the project.

 ## That's all
 That's all about this project, folks!